LasterAlex/teloxide_tests/README.md

 - [x] Add tests to that bot
 - [x] Make it into a library
 - [x] Publish it when it is ready

+## Special thanks to

+The teloxide team!
+They made an absolutely incredible library with amazing internal documentation, which helped me a lot during development!
+It is an amazing project, and i'm happy i'm able to add to it something useful!